42BV/spring-boot-docker-postgres/README.md

 ## Liquibase

 This library works on the assumption that you use Liquibase.
-This dependency is checked to determine the moment when the Docker Postgres must be available.
+This dependency is checked to determine the moment when the Docker Postgres container must be available.
 Liquibase creates the database schema before the rest of your application runs.
 It is highly recommended to use Liquibase: http://www.liquibase.org/

 # Usage